kelu124/lit3rick/Readme.md

 # License

-This work is based on a previous TAPR project, [the echOmods project](https://github.com/kelu124/echomods/).
-The [un0rick project](https://github.com/kelu124/un0rick) and its boards are open hardware and software, developped with open-source elements.
+This work is based on a previous TAPR project, [the echOmods project](https://github.com/kelu124/echomods/) and the [un0rick project](https://github.com/kelu124/un0rick).
+The [lit3rick project](https://github.com/kelu124/lit3rick) and its boards are open hardware and software, developped with open-source elements.

 Copyright Kelu124 (kelu124@gmail.com) 2018